India to Lay Foundations for a Responsible Gaming Policy

 “It has come to our attention that betting platforms are employing celebrities and influencers to endorse and promote their betting activities.
 Consequently, endorsement by celebrities gives an impression that indulging in such activity is acceptable,” CA Secretary Rohit Singh, also Chief Commissioner of CCPA, communicated through the advisory.

-As per Redseer data, around 4 million influencers make a living around Indian digital space, and some 11,8 crore desi consumers have purchased products or services inspired by influencers.
+As per Redseer data, around 4 million influencers make a living around Indian digital space.
+And some 11,8 crore desi consumers have purchased products or services inspired by influencers.
 Spending by online betting platforms on TV and digital marketing reaches ₹3,500 crore per year.

 The UK Introduces Stake Limits, Special Protection for the Young